It’s that time of year again when the winter weather sets in, and running outside becomes a little more difficult.

 Wearing the right shoes is essential, regardless of the weather.

-But when it comes to what to wear when running in the cold, you should keep a few things in mind.
+But when it comes to what to wear when running in cold weather, you should keep a few things in mind.

 First, make sure you have a good pair of running socks.
 They should be made from a breathable material and fit well.